learn-co-curriculum/reading-ios-creatingMethods/README.md

 **Note:** *Remember, not all methods supply a return or require arguments.*

 As you should recall, a **method** is a behavior that an **object** can perform upon itself.
 Methods are the action sequences of our code.
-The ability to write custom methods is one of the primary elements of programming that makes it a flexible tool for solving a wide variety of problems.
+The ability to write custom methods is one of the primary elements of structured programming that makes it a flexible tool for solving a wide variety of problems.
+Fundamentally, methods allow us to run the exact same section of code multiple times from pretty much anywhere within our application that we wish.

-The real beauty of methods lies in not needing to understand all of the ins-and-outs of how any single method works in order to use it.
+The real beauty of methods lies in not needing to understand all of the ins-and-outs of how any single method works in order to apply that method to given circumstance.
 Sure, we need to understand *what* the method does in order to apply it appropriately, but that's a far cry from knowing its inner workings.
 A helpful image is of using a common applicance like a vending machine: you don't need a degree in mechanical engineering in order to trade a handful of coins for a soda—you simply need to meet the input requirements ($1.25 in change) and understand its interface (press a button).

 But how does exactly does the vending machine accept the payment, receive the instruction, and return the correct result?
 Well, that's the job of the designer to figure out!